 - I was able to thoroughly search for telecom standards.
 Just because we created our database of telecom standards with advanced search capabilities (our proprietary database)

 Like our thought process and think we can help you find just the right prior art?
 Because we really can(Above case in point).
-To get started, send us an email here with your requirements and we will get back to you within no time.
+To get started, send us your requirements and we will get back to you in no time.